Having to add/change a Favicon, or Site icon, is an important branding element every WordPress website user should consider.

 Upon click, you will be taken to your site’s media library.
 If the image has already been uploaded, just select it.

-Else upload it by clicking the Upload Files tab and selecting it from your local machine.
+Else upload it by clicking the Upload Files tab and selecting it from your local files.
 When done, hit Publish.

 Uploading WordPress Favicon Via a Plugin